Dr. Yung-Jae LeeDean

 “The Barowsky School provides a personalized business education focused on the student.
 The schools small size allows faculty to get to know student's goals and aspirations, and personalize the curriculum in a way that makes it transformative.”Barney Mizel, Board of Trustees Member, Dominican University of California

 “My professors really cared about me and about what I was doing.
 They helped me get internships and they helped to guide me in the right direction.
 I cannot thank them enough for giving me opportunities.”Jake Bernstein '15

 “Dominican’s business program taught me the soft skills of interacting, networking and presenting.
 I was able to develop close relationships with professors and get one-on-one mentoring academically, professionally and personally.”Michelle Mitra '08

 Chana Anderson is a human resource (HR) professional with over seventeen years of experience and expertise in employee and labor relations, performance management, leadership development, and organizational effectiveness.
-She is currently the Vice President for Human Resource at Marin Community Foundation, which is focused on making a difference in the lives of others through thoughtful, effective philanthropy.

 Her HR career spans a multitude of industries including banking, tourism, healthcare and non-profits, where she focused on developing (HR) foundations and implementing strategic employee initiatives, as well as designing and delivering organizational development programs.

 She has traveled internationally as part of HR delegations to impart HR best practices in developing countries, served on multiple non-profit boards and been member of Society for Human Resource Management’s national Employee Relations Special Expertise Panel.
 Currently, Chana is an item writer and reviewer for the national Professional in Human Resource exam, through the Human Resource Certification Institute, and a frequent speaker on the topic of leadership development.